 Farrow’s boyfriend and adopted daughter had been having a relationship since 1991, when he was 56 and she 21.
-They were married in 1997, and are still a couple in 2012, with two adopted daughters.
+They were married in 1997, and are still a couple at time of writing, in 2012, with two adopted daughters.

 Allen had known Previn since she was nine years old, but he insisted in a Time magazine interview in 1992: ‘I am not Soon-Yi’s father or stepfather … I was not a father to [Farrow’s] adopted kids in any sense of the word.’

-In Mighty Aphrodite, released in 1995, Allen plays a sportswriter who searches for his adopted son’s mother, to confirm that the boy has good genes and put his mind at ease.
+In Mighty Aphrodite, released in 1995, Allen plays a sportswriter who decides to locate his adopted son’s mother, to confirm that the boy has good genes.

-Allen’s character Lenny Weinrib is reluctant to adopt at first – he wants to pass on his ‘award-winning genes’ – but his wife Amanda (Helena Bonham Carter) is determined to, as she doesn’t have time to get pregnant because of her important job in the art world.
+Allen’s character, Lenny Weinrib, is reluctant to adopt at first – he wants to pass on his ‘award-winning genes’ – but his wife Amanda (Helena Bonham Carter) is determined to; she doesn’t have time to get pregnant because of her Important Job in the art world.

-Early in the film, during dinner at a restaurant, Amanda and another couple try to convince Lenny to adopt, and the subject turns to the possibility of getting a ‘bad seed’.
+Early in the film, during dinner at a restaurant, Amanda and another couple are trying to convince Lenny to adopt, and the subject turns to the possibility of getting a ‘bad seed’.

 Lenny: Yeah, we get it, we adopt some sweet little boy, and then he’d turn 13.
 We’d go to sleep at night, he’d split our head open with an axe.

 That scene cuts to the Greek chorus and Laius, father of Oedipus, telling the story of how his own son murdered him and married his wife.
-Oedipus then staggers on with his eyes all bloody.
+Oedipus staggers on screen, eyes all bloody.

-Despite the horror and tragedy, and the rigidity of the set pieces, and how they jar you out of the film’s reality, the chorus scenes are hilarious, mostly because the ancient Greeks end up sounding more and more like a New York Jewish mother.
+Despite the horror and the rigidity of the set pieces, and how they jar you out of the film’s reality, the chorus scenes are hilarious, because the ancient Greeks sound more and more like stereotypical New York Jewish parents.
 Jocasta finishes the story: